Your child can start in September and will be placed in the appropriate program based on age, see below.

-Starting our program the year your child turns 3 will deliver the best results.
+Starting our solo preschool program the year your child turns 3 or even our Discovery Program when your child turns 2 will deliver the best results.
 This means starting off in either in our Prep Program followed by our Scholars Program.

 Some may believe that a 3-year-old child is too young to learn, but this is actually an ideal time to start.
 What your child learns, depends greatly on how the material is presented to them.
 Your child's mind is like a sponge at this age and can soak up information at a very high rate.
 Our highly qualified and experienced staff use research-based approaches to deliver highly effective programming.
 As long as the content is being delivered in a fun and structured way, your child will learn a great deal.
 Children act much differently in a classroom setting than at home.
 They begin Kindergarten with confidence and skills which allow them to excel and stay ahead of the curve.

 What are the benefits of a Junior Kindergarten Class?